hsharrison/open-source-science-workshop/syllabus.md

 With programming skills, scientists can not only be more productive but also take on a more reliable workflow.
 If we learn from the open-source community, this can have the welcome side effects of making our workflows more visible, maintainable, and reproducible.

-Here are some of the things I hope that participants will be able to avoid in the future:

- - Embarrassment about sharing or publishing code.
+The goal is for participants to be able to prevent these kinds of situations:

- - Inability to understand code they wrote the previous semester.
+ - Inability to understand code written two months earlier.
  - Documents with filenames like `manuscript_revisions_v3_comments (2)`.
  - Inability to reproduce a result due to change in software or loss of the exact steps taken.
  - A programming workflow dependent on copy-paste, code templates, or commenting and uncommenting.
  - Reluctance to make a small analysis change because of how many steps will need to be re-done to recreate the manuscript.

  For more along these lines, and a preview of some specific points, see [Wilson et al. (2014), Best practices for scientific computing.][best]

+(After writing this I found [this][sc-intro] which makes the same points more eloquently.)

 ## Schedule of topics
 Each session will be three hours, including a break.
 The material will be hands-on whenever possible.